 This specification gives clear guidance on how skills and competencies should be developed throughout this course.
 It provides a strong foundation for teaching about engineering's role in the world as both a cause of issues and a solution, whilst developing practical skills.
-We are pleased to see sustainability, ethics and the environment considered throughout.

-We feel that the specification lacks detail at points, and although this provides freedom for teachers, it could lead to great variation in what and how much students are taught depending on teacher interest and expertise.
+We feel that the specification lacks detail at points, and although this provides freedom for teachers, it could lead to great variation in what students are taught depending on teacher interest and expertise.
 We suggest that some core themes, examples or pointers are given to ensure that important topics are not overlooked.
 For example, inclusion of the issue of climate change, plastic as a material and the issue of labour exploitation, would provide extra structure for teachers, without prescribing exact content.
-This would further support educational policy goals that encourage the integration of global perspectives and a citizenship focus.
+This would support educational policy goals that encourage the integration of global perspectives and a citizenship focus.